FRANKLIN FARMERS MARKET, 8 a.m. to noon Saturdays through Sept. 2, downtown Franklin, southwest corner of West Jefferson and South Jackson streets.

 DESTINATION INDIANA, Indiana Historical Society, 450 W. Ohio St., Indianapolis; facilitated, interactive exhibits that use digital technology, touch screens and immersive displays of historic images and documents to explore and understand the story of Indiana using photographs and other archival materials such as broadsides, manuscripts, maps, printed items and sheet music.
 Destination Indiana features eight “drive yourself” time-travel stations that can each hold as many as six guests.
 The space also includes a large-group experience that offers access to nine journeys on its 22.5-foot by 7.5-foot screen, which features twice the resolution of a 1080i high-definition television set.
 Each station includes at least one journey for each of Indiana’s 92 counties, as well as “Indiana Stories” on subject matters such as African-American Hoosiers, the Civil War, the Ohio River, mapping the state, social justice and reform, rail transportation, agriculture and more are also explored.

-YOUTH GARDEN CAMP, 9-11 a.m.
-June 9, 1, 23, 30, July 7, Johnson County fairgrounds, Franklin, $15 per child (includes all class-related materials and a T-shirt), for ages 8-12 (4-H membership not required).
+YOUTH GARDEN CAMP, 9 to 11 a.m.
+June 30, July 7, Johnson County fairgrounds, Franklin, $15 per child (includes all class-related materials and a T-shirt), for ages 8 to 12 (4-H membership not required).
 Register at Purdue Extension Johnson County, 484 N. Morton St., Franklin, IN 46131.
-Each day children will grow in knowledge and experience firsthand the thrill of planting.
+Each day children will grow in knowledge and experience firsthand the thrill of planting a seed and watching it grow.
+Crafts, team-building activities and even snack time will help youngsters learn about soil, plants, pests, and garden-to-plate nutrition and become good keepers of the soil.
 For more information, contact Heather Dougherty at 317-736-3724 or firstname.lastname@example.org.

 Movies & Theater

-SUMMER MOVIE CAMP SERIES, 10 a.m.
-May 31, Canary Creek Cinema, 870 Mallory Parkway, Franklin, PG, 94 minutes, free to all patrons, sponsored by Bradley Chevrolet, Corn Country Radio, Franklin Parks and Recreation, Horizon Bank, Denny’s Restaurant, and Victory Christian pre-school; canarycreekcinemas.com
+SUMMER MOVIE CAMP SERIES: ‘STORKS,’ 10 a.m.
+July 5 Canary Creek Cinema, 870 Mallory Parkway, Franklin, PG, 87 min, free to all patrons, sponsored by Bradley Chevrolet, Corn Country Radio, Franklin Parks and Recreation, Horizon Bank, Denny’s Restaurant, and Victory Christian pre-school; canarycreekcinemas.com.

-ARTCRAFT SUMMER BREAK MOVIE SERIES: ‘AN AMERICAN TAIL: FIEVEL GOES WEST,’ 10 a.m.
-June 6, Artcraft Theatre, 57 N. Main St., Franklin, $5 admission, includes small popcorn and a drink, historicartcrafttheatre.org.
+ARTCRAFT SUMMER BREAK MOVIE SERIES: ‘THE MIGHTY DUCKS,’ 10 a.m.
+July 11, Artcraft Theatre, 57 N. Main St., Franklin, $5 admission, includes small popcorn and a drink, historicartcraft theatre.org.

-SUMMER MOVIE CAMP SERIES, 10 a.m.
-June 7, Canary Creek Cinema, 870 Mallory Parkway, Franklin, free to all patrons, sponsored by Bradley Chevrolet, Corn Country Radio, Franklin Parks and Recreation, Horizon Bank, Denny’s Restaurant, and Victory Christian pre-school; canarycreekcinemas.com
+SUMMER MOVIE CAMP SERIES: ‘TROLLS,’ 10 a.m.
+July 19, Canary Creek Cinema, 870 Mallory Parkway, Franklin, PG, 92 min, free to all patrons, sponsored by Bradley Chevrolet, Corn Country Radio, Franklin Parks and Recreation, Horizon Bank, Denny’s Restaurant, and Victory Christian pre-school; canarycreekcinemas.com.

-ARTCRAFT SUMMER BREAK MOVIE SERIES: ‘BABE,’ 10 a.m.
-June 13, Artcraft Theatre, 57 N. Main St., Franklin, $5 admission, includes small popcorn and a drink, historicartcrafttheatre.org.
+ARTCRAFT SUMMER BREAK MOVIE SERIES: ‘THE BUGS BUNNY/ROADRUNNER MOVIE’, 10 a.m.
+July 25, Artcraft Theatre, 57 N. Main St., Franklin, $5 admission, includes small popcorn and a drink, historicartcrafttheatre.org.

-MILITARY BAND, 7 p.m.
-June 3, Edinburgh Pixy Theatre, 111 S. Walnut St., Edinburgh, free, visit theedinburghpixy.com for schedule information and more in-depth event descriptions or call 812-526-6513.
+HAMILTON CREEK, 7 p.m.
+July 22, Edinburgh Pixy Theatre, 111 S. Walnut St., bluegrass; $10, visit theedinburghpixy.com for schedule information and more in-depth event descriptions or call 812-526-6513 and request additional information.

 CARD GAMES, 1 p.m.
 Tuesday, Thursday and Friday, Franklin Active Adult Center, 160 E. Adams St., bid euchre on Tuesday, euchre on Thursday or pinochle on Friday.
 Call 317-736-3696 for further information.